rhammell/nft-me/README.md

 # NFT-Me
 NFT-Me is a smart contract and companion web app that allows users to capture images from their webcam and mint them as NFTs.

 Included is source code for a smart contract defining an 'NFT-Me' ERC721 token, and a React app frontend which interacts with the contract.
-The app provides an interface for connecting a Metamask wallet, captuing webcam images, and selecting which network to mint to.
+The app provides an interface for connecting a Metamask wallet, capturing webcam images, and selecting which network to mint to.

+Images and their NFT metadata are uploaded and stored on [IPFS](https://ipfs.io/).
+The metadata's IPFS URI is included in a call to the contract's `mint` function, which the user is prompted to sign.

+Links to view the minted NFT on OpenSea and view the transaction details on the network's blockchain explorer are provided.

+## Contract Information
+By default, the app is configured to interact with deployed versions of the NFT-ME contract on the following networks:
+- Polygon Mainnet:
+- Polygon Mumbai Testnet: 0xd0bB2E123A729caC9B413783bAB72572A0a17C5D

 ## Setup
 Node.js is required to run this application.
 Begin by cloning this repository and installing the required Node packages.